How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Avoid opening unknown messages

-Many a time, people unknowingly give interlopers access to their devices by opening infected messages or any other piece of content sent from suspicious sources.
+Many a time, people unknowingly give hackers access to their devices by opening infected messages or any other piece of content sent from suspicious sources.

 If you ever receive a message from any number you do not recognize or a suspicious link, avoid opening it or following the link.